 Looking for a hob with extraction capabilities built in?
 See our guide to the Best venting hobs.

 Best hob features to look for

 From special burners for woks through to child-safety features, here are some things to think about depending on how you want to use your hob.

-Dual zones: on electric hobs, this allows you to use an inner zone within the main ring, which saves energy when cooking with smaller pans.
+Dual zones On electric hobs, this allows you to use an inner zone within the main ring, which saves energy when cooking with smaller pans.

-Pans for induction hobs: induction hobs require pans that contain iron.
+Pans for induction hobs Induction hobs require pans that contain iron.
 Some, but not all, stainless steel pans will work.
 If a magnet sticks to your pots and pans, they'll work on an induction hob.

-Hob timers: many induction hobs have a timer for programming zones to switch off automatically when you want them to stop cooking.
+Hob timers Many induction hobs have a timer for programming zones to switch off automatically when you want them to stop cooking.

-What size of hob do I need?
+What size hob do I need?

 Most ceramic, gas and induction hobs are about 60cm wide.
 Hobs that are slightly wider should still fit a standard 60cm gap as they’re designed to overlap the worktop.
 The size of hobs depends on the size of the burners or hob rings, which will vary from hob to hob.